Skip to content

 Godrej & Boyce strengthens India's goals towards energy conservation - Construction Week India

-The conservation of energy and sustainability has become a paramount concern for service providers across the globe.
+The conservation of energy, efficiency and sustainability has become a paramount concern for service providers across the globe.
 In order to adhere to national climate action plans’ long-term net neutrality objectives or combat escalating energy costs, service providers are exploring alternatives to reduce their energy consumption and establish a sustainable, eco-friendly operation.

 It makes sense for them to concentrate on their network to lower energy usage since a significant amount of carbon emissions stem from the electricity consumed by mobile network base stations, communication station premises, and data centers.
 Moreover, as the rollout of 5G persists and communication traffic volumes increase over time, additional energy consumption is expected.

-High energy-consuming network architectures
+Energy Efficiency: High energy-consuming network architectures

 Traditional methods for reducing energy consumption in data centers involve adjusting workload resources based on their demand through auto-scaling and dynamic scheduling.
 However, this approach is challenging to apply in service provider networks where cloud-native network functions (CNFs) are typically assigned specific CPU cores and granted specialized access to system resources to optimize their performance.
 The 5G core UPF is one example of such CNF.